Situs ambiguus and sacral agenesis

 Left-sided heart and aorta.
 Vertical stripe just left of aortic knob represents left mediastinal border.
 13 pairs of ribs.
 Thoracolumbar scoliosis.

-Abdomen ( AP supine & PA erect): Liver not visualised on right; viscera in left upper abdomen; sacral agenesis.
+Abdomen ( AP supine & PA erect): Liver not visualized on right; viscera in left upper abdomen; sacral agenesis.

 Loading Stack -